Codes

 1. In the Loyalty Console, go to **Events > Event Types > Create.**

-2. Example name: SUBMITTED_CODE.
-(Admins can choose something more relevant, e.g., PURCHASED_PRODUCT)
+2. Example name: `SUBMITTED_CODE`.
+(Admins can choose something more relevant, e.g., `PURCHASED_PRODUCT`)

-3. Add a payload schema with a code property.
+3. Add a [payload schema](/product/loyalty-engine/events/event-types/event-type-schemas.md) with a `code` property.

 4. Turn on the [code pool enhancer](/product/loyalty-engine/events/event-types/event-enhancers.md#code-pool) for this event type.
 This ensures the Loyalty Engine validates submitted codes against your pools when an event of this type is reported.